kir8mir/book-doctor/README.md

       "visits": []
     }

-- Markup without mobile responsive yet.
+- Markup is ready on desktop, mobile version is not available yet.

 # Server part:
 - The server part deployed on heroku - https://doctor-book.herokuapp.com